StrathbogieBrewing/AceTest/README.md

-# ACETEST
+# AceTest
 A very light weight test framework in a single header file.
 Suitable for embedded systems with limited resources such as AVR, PIC etc.

 ## Example

-The example demo.c demonstrates how to use ACETEST.
+The example demo.c demonstrates how to use AceTest.
+A CMake file is provided to build the example.

-When ACETEST is disabled none of the test code will reach the compiled binary.
+When AceTest is disabled none of the test code will reach the compiled binary.

-To include the test functions in the build ACETEST_ENABLED must be defined before including the acetest header.
+To include the test functions in the build ACETEST_ENABLED must be defined before including the AceTest header file.

 ## Customisation